Rule of thirds in Photography

 First of all, take these rules as guidelines and techniques that will help you in taking better photographs.

-A basic example, the horizon.
+A basic example, is the horizon in landscape photography.
 When you are in front of a landscape, usually people compose with the horizon in the center.
 Instead of this, if you put in one of the two horizontal lines of the thirds, your photo will automatically focus on what you want to show.

-These lines can change the way you look to an image, so choose first what is the main of your photo before thinking about composition.
+These lines can change the way you look at an image, so choose first what is the main of your photo before thinking about composition.
 Once you look through the camera, you can use the grid view in most cameras (Live View or Viewfinder).
 Check the manual of your camera to know better where to find this option.

-The Rule of Thirds in Use
+Examples of Rule of Thirds in Photography

-Lets look an image to understand:
+Let’s look an image to understand:

 In this case, you can see that the temple is positioned in the left vertical line, also the bridge and lake are located at the bottom horizontal line.
-Another interesting points it that the bridge starts at the point that this bottom horizontal line, merges with the right vertical line.
+Another interesting point is that the bridge starts at the point that the bottom horizontal line, merges with the right vertical line.

-In the second & third example, you can check examples where landscape it’s not the main, but the rule of thirds are a main to get great pics.
-Usually in portraits, the eye must be positioned in one of this strong points, where vertical and horizontal lines merge, so our photos will be richer than if we place in the center.
+In the second & third example, you can check examples where landscape it’s not the main, but the rule of thirds is a main to get great pics.
+Usually, in portraits, the eye must be positioned in one of these strong points, where vertical and horizontal lines merge, so our photos will be richer than if we place them in the center.

 Should You Always Follow it?

 But there are situations that you just broke it to get the result you want.
 The horizon sometimes will be better to locate close to the border of the frame, a portrait in the center can help to focus on the face or much more examples as your creativity can imagine.

 Then you will pay attention to how they use (or not) these rules, and you will know how to do the photos you liked before know about this golden rule of photography.
 Also in the cinema or another visual art is used, so train your eye and enjoy photography and your trips.

 In our workshops & photo tours, we focus on locations in the best hours, but also about composition, so you can be learning and training your eye in the field.
 Enjoy while you travel, but also learn every day from professionals.